-Considering the progression from acute to chronic neck pain, it is vitally important to treat any injury as soon as possible to prevent this type of obstruction and chronic neck pain.
+Considering the progression from acute to chronic, it is vitally important to treat any injury as soon as possible to prevent this type of obstruction and a chronic condition.
 Once chronic pain has developed, ongoing inflammation is perpetuated by poor neck posture, ergonomics, and when sleeping contributing to a repetitive type injury.

 Free radicals are atoms with unpaired electrons, making them very reactive is seeking to become stable by replacing the missing electron from whatever it can.
 Unfortunately, this is usually at the expense of body cells that become damaged in the process.
 When the balance of the body’s ability to repair the damaged cells is outweighed by the free radicals, antioxidants can help by neutralizing the free radicals.